git-town/git-town/README.md

 Git Town is configured on a per-repository basis.
 Upon first use in a repository, it will ask for all required configuration.
-Use the [git town](/documentation/git-town.md) command to view or update your configuration at any time.
+Use the [git town](/documentation/commands/git-town.md) command to view or update your configuration at any time.

 ## Documentation

-In addition to the online documentation here, you can run `git town` on the command line for an overview of the git town commands, or `git help <command>` (e.g. `git help sync`) for help on an individual command.
+In addition to the online documentation here, you can run `git town` on the command line for an overview of the Git Town commands, or `git help <command>` (e.g. `git help sync`) for help with an individual command.

 ## Contributing